brutella/chatheads/README.md

 This project is an attempt to re-implement this feature and to figure out how the animations are done.
 I don't support this project in a way to completely implement all features of ChatHeads.
 It should only illustrate how parts of ChatHeads are done.

+## Make it Build

+Don't forget to run `git submodule update --init` before building the project.
+I've added [SKBounceAnimation][SKBounceAnimation-link] and [CAAnimationBlocks](https://github.com/xissburg/CAAnimationBlocks) in the last update.

 ## The Design

 ChatHeads in Facebook.app are little bubbles which show the Friends avatar.
 They can be dragged around and will snap to the left or right screen edge if they are released.
 If a ChatHead bubble is pressed, the conversation view appears and the bubbles are arranged at the top of the screen.